quickwit-oss/benchmarks/loki_quickwit_benchmark.md

 ## Benchmark Results: Quickwit vs. Loki

-## Objectives
+## Goals

 This benchmark aims to highlight the differences and trade-offs between Quickwit and Loki for their users.
-Despite both log engines employing a decoupled compute and storage architecture, they use distinct data structures for querying data:
-- Quickwit has an inverted index and columnar storage optimized for analytics.
-- Loki has labels to categorize data into distinct streams, simplifying data access without an inverted index.

-Each system has unique advantages and drawbacks; Quickwit's complex data structures enhance search speeds but increase CPU usage during data ingestion.
-This report highlights these differences.
+Read more on our dedicated [blog post](https://quickwit.io/blog/benchmarking-quickwit-loki)

 ## Dataset